 Can you make Pico de Gallo the night before?

-You can make Pico de Gallo the night before…the flavors will meld together and be absolutely delicious!
+You can make it the night before!
+The flavors will meld together and be absolutely delicious!
 As all the ingredients are fresh they will start to wilt within a day or two, so don’t keep too long (not that you’ll be able to resist it!)

 Can I make Pico de Gallo in a blender or food processor?

-You can make Pico de Gallo in a blender or food processor.
+You can make this in a blender or food processor.
 Just add all the ingredients and pulse until chopped.
 If you over blend it will be more of a salsa consistency, but will still taste delicious.

 How long will Pico de Gallo keep in the refrigerator?

 It should keep 3 days or so in the refrigerator.
 Make sure it is tightly covered, and you may want to drain the liquid and give it a stir daily to keep the consistency firmer.

 Can I freeze Pico de Gallo?

-You can freeze Pico de Gallo, but once thawed the texture will be quite different because the water in the tomatoes will expand when frozen.
+You can freeze Pico, but once thawed the texture will be quite different because the water in the tomatoes will expand when frozen.
 Once thawed it will be a more mushy consistency.

 It’s so easy to make the day of, or even the night before, so I recommend you make as needed.
 Leftovers the next day can be added to all kinds of things!

 What do you eat Pico de Gallo with?

-You can eat Pico de Gallo with so many things.
-The possibilities are endless!
+You can eat Pico with so many things.
+The possibilities are practically endless!

 - Breakfast – spooned over eggs, grits, or polenta

 - Lunch – added to tuna or chicken salad

 - Dinner – Fish tacos, topping a steak, drizzled over some shrimp, on baked chicken, or even taco Tuesday!

 - Snacks – Nachos, or anything that gets pepped up with a spicy dip.